logo for organic-pet-digest.com

 • Hair loss or damage

-The list can truly go on and on when you consider the possible benefits of a daily multi-vitamin for your dog.
+The list can truly go on and on when you consider the possible benefits of a daily multi-vitamin supplement for your dog.
 Veterinarians recommend a multi-vitamin to keep your dog healthy and to strengthen the immune system.
-Herbal remedies are also a great option.
+Our recommendations are found further down the page.

 Are the Dog Dietary Supplements Offered Online and In Stores Safe?

-With that said, though the dog’s safety might not be an issue, the quality of the ingredients used in the supplement may very well be.
+However, though your dog’s safety might not be an issue, the “bang for your buck” that you’re getting from the ingredients used may very well be.

 Many suppliers attempt to cut costs and use ingredients that may not yield all the healthy benefits they claim.

-According to an article entitled, “Does your pet need a dietary supplement,” found on CNN.com, many supplements tested do not contain exactly what they list on the label.
+According to a CNN.com article, many supplements tested do not contain exactly what they list on the label…

 “Dr. Tod Cooperman is president of ConsumerLab.com, which independently tests supplements for humans and animals.
 In the past few years, his company has reviewed roughly a dozen multivitamins, joint supplements and fish oils for pets and found that about half of the products tested don’t pass.”
 (CNN.com)